-- If you think you will get released quickly, you might be able to keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you think you will get released quickly, you might be able to keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that could help other people to get through the procedure?

 Tell Your Story

 Once you are able to post bail, you will be allowed to go home after you get discharged.
 Getting discharged from jail will take anywhere from 15 minutes to all day.
 In simple terms, the faster bail is posted, the sooner you will get let go.
 Also, it can depend on whether you’ve been given a bond amount or if a judge still needs to determine how much your bail will be.
 For a minor offense, you will get booked and released on your own recognizance.
 If you have served a sentence in jail and have a release date, you should plan to get discharged between 9am and noon.

 In the event there is a, or if you must begin your jail sentence, it is highly recommended that you follow the law and turn yourself in willingly.
 If you have a warrant, report to the jail processing area, and let them know that you think there may be an outstanding arrest warrant out for you.
 They will do a check to find out if there is an arrest warrant for you, and if they verify that you have one, they will ask that you surrender yourself and you will be taken into custody.
 If you have a jail sentence to serve, report to the jail at the exact time and date that the sentence order lists.
 Make sure that you are not late.
 Make sure that you only bring required items when you turn yourself in, such as your driver’s license or even your ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.